 Formulating the Present Perfect Tense

 To form the present perfect tense, we need to use the simple present tense of the auxiliary verb ‘have’ or ‘has’ based on whether the noun being referred to is plural or singular.
-The auxiliary verb is then followed by the past participle of the verb.
-It can also be written as: have/has + past participle.
+The past participle of the verb follows the auxiliary verb.
+We can also write as: have/has + past participle.
 Let us see some examples,

 - We have known each other for a very long time.